 They are also great made with bourbon.
 There is enough of a boozy flavor to know they are for adults, but not too much.

-Then there were my husband’s favorites.
-The Bacardi 151 rum balls.
-Though in all honesty you’d have to eat quite a few to actually get drunk.
+Then there were my husband’s favorites, the Bacardi 151 rum balls.
+They pack a wallop, but in all honesty you would have to eat quite a few of them to actually get drunk.

 The alcohol content is high enough to give you a little tingle on your lips and tongue.
 That is the part my husband likes most!